 The various parts of a computer and its operation are introduced.
-The Hunter Business School course includes the development of keyboarding skills through the touch method, mastery of the keyboard, and the establishment of typing speed.
-Medical assisting program students’ progress from basic keyboarding technique to the basics of Microsoft Word and the fundamentals of word processing.
+The course includes the development of keyboarding skills through the touch method, mastery of the keyboard, and the establishment of typing speed.
+Hunter Business School students’ progress from basic keyboarding technique to the basics of Microsoft Word and the fundamentals of word processing.
 Creating professional memos and business correspondence are explored.
 Included are mail processing and telecommunications.
 The Hunter Business School Career Services department assists in the preparation of résumés.
 Prerequisite: None

 Phlebotomy and Laboratory Procedures I

 MA301 (60 hours)

 This medical assisting course introduces Hunter Business School students to blood collection techniques and the hematology department of a laboratory.
 Occupational Safety and Health Administration (OSHA) standards and guidelines in the collection of high quality blood specimens are presented.
 Students also discuss the laboratory environment with an introduction to the parts and use of a microscope.
 The medical assistant course includes training in capillary puncture and phlebotomy (venipuncture) procedures for acquisition of diagnostic blood specimens.
 Prerequisite: None